 Prof. Karen B. Avraham is Vice Dean at the Sackler Faculty of Medicine and Professor of Human Genetics in the Department of Human Molecular Genetics and Biochemistry at Tel Aviv University.
 Born in Canada and raised in the U.S., Dr. Avraham received her B.A. degree in Biology from Washington University in St. Louis, Missouri, U.S., went on to perform her Ph.D. at the Weizmann Institute of Science in Rehovot, Israel and completed her post-doctoral training at the National Cancer Institute in Frederick, MD, U.S. At Tel Aviv University, Prof. Avraham’s research has centered on the discovery of disease genes, focusing on hereditary hearing loss.
 Her team takes a comprehensive approach to study the molecular basis of hearing loss, using genetic, developmental, biochemical, cellular and bioinformatic tools.
 She leads the effort in exome sequencing for the discovery of disease genes to identify mutations that are relevant for the hearing-impaired population.
 Her group has demonstrated that microRNAs are essential for development and function of inner ear hair cells in vertebrates through microRNA expression, mouse mutants and target identification.
 Prof. Avraham’s work has led to 83 peer-reviewed manuscripts and 43 reviews and book chapters.
 She was awarded the Sir Bernard Katz Prize from the Alexander-von Humboldt Foundation in Germany, the Bruno Memorial Prize from the Rothschild Foundation in Israel and in 2011, the Teva Prize for Groundbreaking Research in the Field of Rare Diseases from Teva Pharmaceuticals Industries in Israel.

-Born and Educated in Italy he obtained his doctoral degree at the University of Trieste in 1989.
+Born and educated in Italy he obtained his doctoral degree at the University of Trieste in 1989.
 From 1990 to 1995 he developed technologies for DNA extraction and DNA sequencing at Talent, a spin-off biotech.

-From April in 2013, he is a Director of the Division Genomics Technologies and a Deputy Director of Center for Life Science Technologies, RIKEN.He has published more than 230 papers and book chapters, edited books and is a member of editorial boards of various scientific journals.
+Currently, he is focusing on investigating the functions of lncRNAs in the FANTOM6 project and Human Cell Atlas (HCA).
+Also, he has been exploring the mechanisms of SINEUPs, antisense lncRNAs which upregulate targeted protein translation.He has published more than 370 papers and book chapters, edited books and is a member of editorial boards of various scientific journals.

 After completing medical school at Georgetown University, and residency in Pediatrics, an MPH from the Bloomberg School of Public Health, followed by fellowship in clinical and biochemical genetics at Johns Hopkins Hospital, Ada Hamosh, MD, MPH, joined the faculty of the McKusick-Nathans Institute of Genetic Medicine (IGM)of the Johns Hopkins University in 1992.
 She became the Dr. Frank V. Sutland Chair of Pediatric Genetics there in 2007.
 Her lifelong interest is in genotype-phenotype correlations and the molecular basis of mendelian disorders, beginning with cystic fibrosis, but expanding to becoming Scientific Director of Online Mendelian Inheritance in Man (OMIM®) since 2002.
 She is clinical director of the IGM, and has brought a primary care model to genetics practice.
 In addition, over the past several years, she has developed PhenoDB, a web-based tool for the collection, storage and analysis of phenotypic information, as well as variant filtering and analysis developed for the NHGRI funded Centers for Mendelian Genomics, but with broad applicability to any clinical or research lab pursuing whole exome/genome sequencing technologies.
 Her dream is to integrate standardized family history, phenotyping and genomic data to enable point of care support to diagnose and manage genetic disease.